izdrail/izdrail.com/src/content/services/python.md

 ## Contact

 Ready to embark on your next Python development journey?
-Get in touch with us today to discuss your project requirements and receive a personalized quote.
+Get in touch with us today to discuss your project requirements and receive a personalised quote.
 We're here to turn your digital vision into reality.

 - **Name:** Stefan
-- **Email:** stefan@LZOMedia.com
+- **Email:** stefan@izdrail.com
-- **Location:** London, United Kingdom
+- **Location:** Essex, United Kingdom

 Let's build something extraordinary together!